Sports: Healthy With a Dash of Hurt

 What are Common Injuries in Sports?Many of the sports listed above—and even more—may have many different types of injuries associated with them.
 Athletic injuries caused by sudden stops and changes in direction may include ACL (anterior cruciate ligament) or PCL (posterior cruciate ligament) injuries in the knees.
 Athletes may also experience brain injuries when their sport requires a lot of physical contact or prolonged heat exposure, such as concussions, skull fractures, or bleeding on the brain.

 Other ways an individual may be hurt by athletic injuries are:

 - Torn rotator cuff

 We almost always hope that no one will be hurt while playing a sport, especially one that’s particularly physical, but if you’ve ever watched sports on TV, you know that’s not always the case.
 Your injury may have been caused wholly or in part by another individual or entity.
 That’s why it’s important to talk with a personal injury attorney.

-The Central Florida personal injury lawyers at the Coye Law Firm understand that serious injuries can be stressful, life-changing, and may leave you with expensive medical bills and maybe even lost wages.
+The Coye Law Firm understands that serious injuries can be stressful, life-changing, and may leave you with expensive medical bills and maybe even lost wages.
 Contacting us today may give you the opportunity to recover those losses and get yourself back to the active life you’ve always enjoyed.